rschand01/bms-backend-mongodb/README.md

 # Blog Management System (BMS) - Backend (MongoDB)

-This project is a fully-featured Blog Management System (BMS) backend built with **Node.js, Express, MongoDB, and Redis.** It includes user authentication, blog creation and management, profile updates, and caching using Redis.
+This project is a fully-featured Blog Management System (BMS) backend built with **Node.js, Express, MongoDB, and Redis.** It includes user authentication, blog creation and management, profile updates, user connections, and caching using Redis.

 ## Table of Contents